Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Abstract

 \section{Abstract}

-We carry out a detailed study of the role of electronic interaction on $p$ oxygen orbitals in Mott insulators oxides and charge transfer oxide using UO$_2$ and TiO$_2$ as prototypical systems.
+We carry out a detailed study of the role of electronic interaction on $p$ oxygen orbitals in a Mott insulator oxide (UO$_2$) and a charge transfer oxide (TiO$_2$).
 First, we calculate values of effective interactions \Uff, \Upp{} and $U_{fp}$ in UO$_2$ and \Udd{}, \Upp{} and $U_{dp}$ in TiO$_2$.
-Second, we analyse the role of electronic interactions \Upp{} on $p$ orbitals of oxygen on spectral and structural properties.
-Finally, we show that this role depends strongly on the definition of correlated orbitals and that using Wannier functions lead to more physical results for spectral and structural properties.
+Second, we analyze the role of electronic interactions \Upp{} on $p$ orbitals of oxygen in spectral and structural properties.
+Finally, we show that this role depends strongly on the definition of correlated orbitals and that using Wannier functions leads to more physical results for spectral and structural properties.